2016-2017 Catalog > Graduate Studies

 The final typed or printed copy of the field work or research project, with the signatures of the Reading Committee, must be delivered to the Graduate School by the student in accordance with the published calendar.
 The Reading Committee will have reviewed the report for correctness of format, for content, for bibliography, etc. The final report associated with the 3-credit field work or research project, while meeting the requirements of quality and rigor expected at the master’s level, is not required to be as extensive in bibliography citations and structure as the 6-credit research report.

 The title of the report will also be noted in the student’s file.
-The report will then be forwarded to the appropriate department chair or program director.
-By arrangement with the library, copies of the report from the 6-credit field work project must be bound.
+By arrangement with the library, copies of the report from the field work project must be bound.

 A comprehensive examination or thesis option is not available to students who do not satisfactorily complete a field work or research project.

 A thesis is a 6-credit course; the charge for Master’s Thesis Preparation is in accordance with the per credit tuition as indicated in the Graduate Tuition and Financial Arrangements section of this catalog.
-The Graduate School will continue to re-register students each semester for their Master’s Thesis as “IP” (In Progress) until a final grade is submitted.
-Students are responsible for paying the Graduate School comprehensive fee each fall and spring semester until the project is completed.
+The Registrar will continue to re-register students each Fall and Spring semester for their Master’s Thesis as “IP” (In Progress) until a final grade is submitted.
+Students are responsible for paying the Graduate School comprehensive fee each semester until the project is completed.

-Registration for these courses must be completed during the regular registration period, by the drop/add date (see Academic Calendar) by submitting a completed and signed Permission to Enroll form and written proposal to the Graduate School.
-The written proposal will be reviewed by the MAHAC (Master of Arts in Humanities Advsiory Committee).
-If the proposal is approved, the student will be registered for the course.
+The student must submit the written proposal for either course to the MAHAC (Master of Arts in Humanities Advsiory Committee).
+If the proposal is approved and signed by MAHAC, the student will then submit the Permission to Enroll form and approved proposal to the Office of the Registrar for registration processing.
+Registration for these courses must be completed during the regular registration period, by the drop/add date (see Academic Calendar) by submitting a completed and signed Permission to Enroll form and written proposal to the Office of the Registrar.
 If the written proposal is not approved, the student will be contacted by a member of MAHAC.
 A detailed statement of regulations and guidelines concerning the Humanities Capstone and the Humanities Portfolio is available from the Graduate School website at www.hood.edu/graduate and should be consulted before a student enrolls in the Capstone or Portfolio course.

 The Humanities Capstone and Portfolio are 4-credit courses, the charge for which is in accordance with the per credit tuition as indicated in the Graduate Tuition and Financial Arrangements section of this catalog.
-The Graduate School will continue to re-register students each semester for their Capstone or Portfolio as “IP” (In Progress) until a final grade is submitted.
-Students are responsible for paying the Graduate School comprehensive fee each fall and spring semester until the project is completed.
+The Registrar will continue to re-register students each Fall and Spring semester for their Capstone or Portfolio as “IP” (In Progress) until a final grade is submitted.
+Students are responsible for paying the Graduate School comprehensive fee each semester until the project is completed.
 Students will receive a letter grade upon completion of the Capstone or Portfolio.